KeaganStokoe/Generative-Art/README.md

 # Generative-Art
-Creative coding and generative art projects made using the p5.js Javascript library
+Creative coding and generative art projects made using the p5.js Javascript library.